polkadot-fellows/RFCs/text/0005-coretime-interface.md

 ## Motivation

-The overall motivation for splitting out functions from the Relay-chain onto System parachains is well understood.
-An well-understood interface is necessary for ensuring multiple chains are able to coordinate their efforts.
+The background motivation for this interface is splitting out coretime allocation functions and secondary markets from the Relay-chain onto System parachains.
+A well-understood and general interface is necessary for ensuring the Relay-chain receives coretime allocation instructions from one or more System chains without introducing dependencies on the implementation details of either side.

 ## Requirements